Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 mean to me personally and how I could utilize them in everyday life to get closer to my goals.
 It is also worth noting that happiness should play a large role in all of this as well.
 I think that when focusing too much on the performance aspect of it all, happiness and what is really important in life falls to the wayside.
-This is something that Cal Newport nicely reflects in his book deep work.
-I think he says something like that working is actually more enjoyable then leisure time.
-Also he says to figure out what the most important things in ones life are.
-Robert Greene in Mastery calls this "finding the life's task".
+This is something that Cal Newport nicely reflects in his book Deep Work.
+I think he says something like working is actually more enjoyable than leisure time.
+He urges us to figure out what the most important things in ones life are.
+Robert Greene in his book Mastery calls this "finding the life's task".

 I've thought that for me that would be learning.
 Figuring out how to use the brain in such a way as to be able to adapt and learn new things fast.